Happy Pride Month! Check out these animated TV series with LGBTQ+ representation for the kiddos to watch.

 Over the course of the series, we get to explore and learn more about these characters that make the cartoon so entertaining to watch, and fall in love with storylines that pay off in the last few seasons of the show.
 Just like the relationship between Princess Bubblegum and Marceline the Vampire Queen.
 It’s gratifying to see a positive relationship between two female characters, even if it means having to watch their journey for 10 seasons!

 You might recognise this bespectacled aardvark that once graced your TV screens as a kid.
 The educational cartoon series is known for highlighting important issues that families may face and for encouraging kids to read.
 Just two of the many great reasons to watch this show with your kids!
 And last year, this beloved animated TV series opened its 22nd season by featuring the same-sex relationship and wedding of Mr Ratburn, Arthur’s third-grade teacher.
 A historic moment for our kids to see positive representation on our screens!

-We could go into detail why Avatar: The Last Airbender is one of the best kids’ TV show of all time, and we’re so glad that all three seasons are now on Netflix for us to watch all over again.
+We could go into detail why Avatar: The Last Airbender is one of the best kids’ TV shows of all time, and we’re so glad that all three seasons are now on Netflix for us to watch all over again.
 And though sequels generally have a bad rep for being less entertaining than the original, don’t discount its follow-up sequel!
-The Legend of Korra has also been highly praised by fans, too, for pushing the envelope on various fronts – from sexism to ethics – and is one of the first cartoon series for featuring a queer lead.
+The Legend of Korra has also been highly praised by fans, too, for pushing the envelope on various fronts – from sexism to ethics – and is one of the first cartoon series to feature a queer lead.